-- a. identifying opportunities for OIT industry participation with the GLP - b. identifying needs, objectives and next steps for an OIT-focused symposium or webinar series, hosted by the GLP and building on past Great Lake BIOTIC Symposia - c. prioritizing trade pathways and identifying gaps in knowledge about species in trade d. recommending additional species for regulating in trade based on risk assessment and risk tolerance - coordinating with the Great Lakes Fishery Commission Law Enforcement Committee to identify opportunities to increase awareness of AIS among enforcement personnel and support action on AIS violations - f. identifying resource needs and gaps to inform development of a toolkit for conducting surrender and rehome pet events as part of existing outreach campaigns (i.e., Habitattitude, RIPPLE and Be a Hero) - g. providing input on OIT related initiatives led by the ANSTF under implementation of the ANSTF Strategic Plan - h. identifying needs and opportunities for GLP engagement to minimize AIS risks from OIT used in K-12 education
+- · identifying opportunities for OIT industry participation with the GLP - identifying needs, objectives and next steps for an OIT-focused symposium or webinar series, hosted by the GLP and building on past Great Lake BIOTIC Symposia - recommending additional species for the Great Lakes St. Lawrence Governors and Premiers Least Wanted list - identifying resource needs and gaps to inform development of a toolkit for Habitattitude Surrender rehome pet events (led by Sea Grant) - coordinating with the Great Lakes Fishery Commission Law Enforcement Committee to identify opportunities to increase awareness of AIS among enforcement personnel and support action on AIS violations - prioritizing trade pathways and identifying gaps in knowledge about species in trade, and submitting recommendations around those priorities and gaps to the Aquatic Nuisance Species Task Force (ANSTF) - providing input on OIT related initiatives led by the ANSTF under implementation of the ANSTF Strategic Plan

 III.
-Membership
+Proposed Membership